elephantrobotics/convenient_aikit/README.md

 Keyboard Input:

-`1`: Enables color recognition.
+`1`: Press 1 to activate color recognition.

-`2`: Enables shape recognition.
+`2`: Press 2 to activate shape recognition.

-`3`: Enables AR QR code recognition.
+`3`: Press 3 to activate AR QR code recognition.

-`4`: Enables feature point image recognition.
+`4`: Press 4 to activate feature point image recognition.

-`5`: Enables YOLOv5 recognition.
+`5`: Press 5 to activate YOLOv5 recognition.
+Place the YOLOv5 image block in the recognition area.
+Following the prompts displayed in the terminal, place the mouse cursor over the camera window and press the letter z on the keyboard to initiate the grabbing process.

-`6`: Enables the AiKit_UI graphical software, allowing you to directly use various recognition algorithms.
+`6`: Press 6 to activate AiKit_UI graphical software, allowing you to directly use various recognition algorithms.
 [AiKit UI User Guide](./AiKit_UI/README.md)

-`7`: Enables controller control.
+`7`: Press 7 to activate controller control.
 After startup, switch your keyboard and mouse to controller mode.
 For controller button usage, refer to [Function Button Usage](https://docs.elephantrobotics.com/docs/mycobot_280_pi_en/3-FunctionsAndApplications/6.developmentGuide/python/9_HandleControl.html).

+`8`: After switching to keyboard mode, press the number 8 to activate the myCobot Adaptive Gripper demonstration.
+The robot performs a fixed up-and-down motion, with the adaptive gripper opening and closing three times, finally gripping a wooden block from point A to point B and returning to zero.

+`9`: Press the number 9 to activate the myCobot Five-Finger Dexterous Hand demonstration.
+The robot performs a left-right greeting motion twice.
+The five-fingered dexterous hand forms a central fist (palm facing down), moves forward and backward, performs a fist bump motion twice, and finally returns to zero.

+`0`: Press the number 0 to activate the Stag Code Tracking demonstration.
+The robot arm first moves to the initial observation point position.
+Then, the Stag Code wooden block is placed 30 cm away from the camera flange at the end of the robot arm, and the robot arm begins tracking.

+### Coordinate Offsets

+When running the 1-5 recognition algorithms, if the robot arm cannot accurately grasp a recognized object or block, adjust the XYZ offsets based on the algorithm.
+Press 6 to launch the AiKit_UI graphical software and modify the offsets: [AiKit UI User Guide](./AiKit_UI/README.md)

 ### Notes